HOW I WORK

 • This practice is not in-network with any insurance carrier and is considered self / private pay.

 I have contracted with insurance in the past and prefer to work out of network to provide my clients more autonomy and choice in their treatment and care.
+I also understand there are clients who prefer not use insurance to allow for more flexibility with treatment options.

 The initial session will go more in-depth about discussing your intake paperwork and questionnaire and any administrative items.
 We will generally focus on what your treatment needs are or may be.